kstacks26-dev/ks-pit-challenge/Prompt.md

 **Which AI tool would you choose and why?**

 Copilot would be where my comfort level and experience lies.
-At my prior company we used it exclusively, therefore it would be my initial goto for no other reason than that.
-I would definitely be open to leveraging other ai tools as need and curiosity dictate.
+At my prior company we had to use it exclusively, therefore it would be my initial goto for no other reason than that.
+I would be open to and welcome leveraging other ai tools (Cursor would be interesting) as need and curiosity dictate.

 ## 2. Comprehensive Prompt

 **Write your complete prompt including context about the codebase architecture and any constraints:**

-NOTE: This text is NOT part of my prompt but to indicate I'm making the assumption that I'm leveraging the codebase to add additional methods to support bulk updates and not introducing the ability to do so with a file for example.
+NOTE: This text is NOT part of my prompt but to indicate I'm making the assumption that I'm leveraging the codebase to add additional methods to support bulk updates and not introducing the ability to do so via REST/with a file for example.
 So the changes begin within the existing code at the service layer and not with the addition of new code to support a bulk update REST endpoint for file uploads for example.

 Here's where my prompt begins: